AdobeDocs/experience-cloud.en/help/website-implementation/target.md

    ![Fire Global Mbox action](images/target-fireGlobalMbox.png)

 1. The new action is added in sequence after the `Load Target` action and the actions will execute in this order.
-You can drag-and-drop the actions to rearrange the order, but in this scenario, `Load Target` needs fire before the `Fire Global Mbox`.
+You can drag-and-drop the actions to rearrange the order, but in this scenario, `Load Target` needs to be before  `Fire Page Load Request`.

 1. Click **[!UICONTROL Save to Library and Build]**